MicrosoftDocs/visualstudio-docs/docs/deployment/how-to-specify-where-visual-studio-copies-the-files.md

 When publishing a ClickOnce application, a default Web page (publish.htm) is generated and published along with the application.
 This page contains the name of the application, a link to install the application and/or any prerequisites, and a link to a Help topic describing ClickOnce.
 The **Publish Page** property for your project allows you to specify a name for the Web page for your ClickOnce application.

 Once the publish page has been specified, the next time you publish, it will be copied to the publish location; it will not be overwritten if you publish again.
 If you wish to customize the appearance of the page, you can do so without worrying about losing your changes.
-For more information, see [How to: Customize the ClickOnce default Web page](../deployment/how-to-customize-the-default-web-page-for-a-clickonce-application.md).
+For more information, see [Customize the ClickOnce default Web page](#customize-the-default-web-page-for-a-clickonce-application).

 The **Publish Page** property can be set in the **Publish Options** dialog box, accessible from the **Publish** pane of the **Project Designer**.